Set Up a Cornell Subdomain for Email Sender Addresses

 To begin, you should open a ticket with the Email Services team (see Step 1).
 IT staff will help you with the process, walking you through all the required steps.
 In the example below, the email sender will be setting up the domain “blotz.mail.cornell.edu” to use when sending out messages using their EGA address.

-- Contact the Email Services team to begin the process.
+- Fill out this form to begin the process.

 - Decide on a subdomain name to use.

-This requires additional steps, which are detailed at Request or Record a Domain Name at Cornell.
+This requires the additional steps described at Request or Record a Domain Name at Cornell and will also take the form<newsubdomain>.cornell.edu.

 - Set up the subdomain you have chosen in Microsoft 365.